Tahmasib Ajdarov: Social-Political Activity

 Tahmasib Ajdarov was promoted to the position of the Deputy Head of the Senior State Tax Inspector under the relevant Executive Order of the President of the country.
 When serving in that position, he regularly published his articles titled Tax Policy is a Civil Culture, Virus of Illicit, Inflation Cancer, Inertness of Bureaucracy, Serving to Economic Security is Our Civil Duty, Interest of Voters, European Games – Interest of Nation, etc. articles in the Press of the country.

 T. Ajdarov did his best for the formation of the Azerbaijani diaspora in foreign countries and the enhancement of the relations of world Azerbaijanis with the motherland.

 He contributed to the organization of the Azerbaijani diaspora in different countries, and kept relations with Azerbaijanis in various countries.
 When being on foreign visits, T. Ajdarov used to meet with members of his nation and felt him responsible for getting familiar with their successes and problems.
 And as a result of these relations, T. Ajdarov was elected a representative to the general assembly of the Congress of World Azerbaijanis in 2004 and actively participated in that reputable forum.

 The diplomatic representations of the foreign countries operating in Azerbaijan also officially invited Doctor of Economics T. Ajdarov to various events they held.

 Family

-Tahmasib Ajdarov grew up in an enlightened family atmosphere.
-His father is Professor Hossein Gadim Ajdarov, a well-known Scientist-Economist and his uncle is Associate Professor Mehdi Gadim Gourbanov, PhD in Medicine and UNESCO's Honorary Professor.
-The availability of such a family environment always inspired T. Ajdarov to scientific research and innovations.
+Tahmasib Ajdarov grew up in an academic home.
+His father, Professor Hossein Gadim Ajdarov, is a Scientist-Economist and his uncle Mehdi Gadim Gourbanov, is an Associate Professor with a PhD in Medicine and also UNESCO's Honorary Professor.